yuejoyceliu/yueliu96.github.io/source/_posts/Newton-X-on-Hyak.md

 *[Newton-X](http://www.newtonx.org) is a general-purpose program package for excited-state molecular dynamics, which is used to simulate absorption spectrum with GAUSSIAN09 in our group.*

-*Input-file setup and output analysis are introduced here or could be found on its website.
+*There is [a tutorial written by Andy Dang](https://github.com/yueliu96/Turecek-GroupMeeting/blob/master/NX%20Tutorial%20for%20Vibronically%20Broadened%20Spectra.pdf) about why we need Newton-X, how to run it on Hyak and how to analyse its data.
+One can find another tutorial on [Newton-X website](http://www.newtonx.org), which is also the reference of the following content.
 A fast setup could be achieved by [my python script](#pscript).
 Scripts attached here can run both in python2 and in python3.*

 # Newton-X Setup